nixworks/public/news/2015/07/11/README.md

 ##### Yemeni crisis
 ### [A truce brokered by the United Nations due to last for the remainder of Ramadan is broken within an hour with both sides exchanging blame. ](/news/2015/07/11/a-truce-brokered-by-the-united-nations-due-to-last-for-the-remainder-of-ramadan-is-broken-within-an-hour-with-both-sides-exchanging-blame.md)
-_Context: United Nations, Saudi-led intervention in Yemen (2015-present), Ramadan, truce, Yemeni crisis_
+_Context: truce, Saudi-led intervention in Yemen (2015-present), Yemeni crisis, Ramadan, United Nations_

 ##### Greek government-debt crisis
 ### [The Hellenic Parliament passes a package of economic reforms to end the current stage of the debt crisis. ](/news/2015/07/11/the-hellenic-parliament-passes-a-package-of-economic-reforms-to-end-the-current-stage-of-the-debt-crisis.md)
-_Context: Greek government-debt crisis, Hellenic Parliament_
+_Context: Hellenic Parliament, Greek government-debt crisis_

 ##### Steve Huffman
 ### [Steve Huffman is re-appointed as the CEO of Reddit as Ellen Pao steps down over a dispute with the website's users over the firing of a popular employee. ](/news/2015/07/11/steve-huffman-is-re-appointed-as-the-ceo-of-reddit-as-ellen-pao-steps-down-over-a-dispute-with-the-website-s-users-over-the-firing-of-a-popu.md)